Great Lakes Fishery and Ecosystem Restoration (GLFER) Program, Section 506 on the Water Resources Development Act of 2000, as amended

 *This project was partially funded with Great Lakes Restoration Initiative (GLRI) funds.

-PROJECT HIGHLIGHT: Northern Adder’s Tongue Fern is a rare fern and large populations were found after removing invasive species during the first year of the contract.
-This fern has not been seen at the site for over a decade.
+PROJECT HIGHLIGHT: North Adder’s Tongue Fern is a rare fern- and it was found after clearing and invasive species removal during the first year of the contract.
+This fern has not been seen at the site for over five years.

-A five-year construction contract was awarded in September 2011 and completed in fall 2016.
+A five-year construction contract was awarded in September 2011.
+Construction was completed in fall 2016.
+The project is currently in the monitoring phase for the next two to three years, as funding allows.